scikit-learn/enhancement_proposals/slep007/proposal.rst

 applied on it.

 This is the default behavior, and it can be tuned by constructor parameters if the meta estimator allows it.
-For instance, a ``prefix=False`` may indicate that a ``ColumnTransformer`` should not prefix the generated feature names with the name of the step.
+For instance, a ``prefix_feature_names=False`` may indicate that a ``ColumnTransformer`` should not prefix the generated feature names with the name of the step.

 Backward Compatibility
 ----------------------